 In short, HTTPS ensures that the connection between you and this particular site is secure.
 No one can steal it or violate it.
 But that does not really mean that a website is "safe".

-HTTPS by itself, all it means is that te a secure connection to a particular website.
+HTTPS alone does not mean that you are using a secure connection to a particular site.
 The word "Safe" says nothing about the content of this site.
-All it means is that the site administrator has purchased a certificate and created encryption to secure the connection.
+It only means that the site administrator has purchased a certificate and has created encryption to secure the connection.

 For example, a dangerous site full of malicious downloads may be delivered over HTTPS.
 This means that the site and the files you receive are sent over a secure connection, but may not be secure.